This leaflet provides a checklist of things that may help you to lose weight.

 - Trying not to add salt to food, and avoiding foods that are salty.

 - Including 2-3 portions of fish per week.
-At least two of which should be 'oily' (such as herring, mackerel, sardines, kippers, pilchards, salmon, or fresh tuna).
+At least two of these should be 'oily' (such as herring, mackerel, sardines, kippers, pilchards, salmon, or fresh tuna).

 Top tip: low-fat foods are generally best.
 But remember, some low-fat foods and drinks such as alcohol, sugary drinks, and sweets, are still high in calories.